mattbroekhuis/myretail/readme.md

 I've actually gone through the exercise of opening up the debug port into the docker container -- and that does work -- but it's still faster to iterate when what you're working on is outside of docker

 We can still run any dependencies we may need in docker.
 In this case, the only dependency is cassandra.
-In order to do so, execute the script `restartCassandra.sh` located in this repo by right clicking on it and running in Intellij.
+In order to do so, execute the script `restartCassandra.sh` located in this repo by right clicking on it and running in Intellij. this starts up another instance of cassandra with default cql port 9042 open

 Then create a run config for Application.java and pass in two system properties (use docker-machine ip output from previous step) `-DCASSANDRA_PORT_9042_TCP_ADDR=192.168.99.100 -DCASSANDRA_PORT_9042_TCP_PORT=9042`

 Now, you have two environments.
 Your "local" one you iterate on for testing.
 And your "build one" that results from your maven commands.
 Also, this allows you to run the integration tests by simply right clicking on them in Intellij

+### Other notes
+instead of passing around ip addresses, I typically will update the local /etc/hosts to make aliases for the dependencies to the docker host. eg add an entry for hostname cassandra -> 192.168.99.100 . was considering doing this as part of the instructions, but oddly enough i've found a lot of companies lock out admin rights to their employees